 11:277 if wakil sells slave on behalf of someone then says I sold him but I lost the amount, and that someone had died, then wakil must provide evidence he sold solve during that person’s life, and if he cant, then sale undone, slave returned to heirs, and the buyer goes to wakil for the amount.
 But if you cant find the slave, then you believe the wakil with an oath.
 Istiḥsān here and abandon qiyas.

+11:282 if man makes y wakil to sell cloth in kufa, but he sells it in basra, by qiyas hes not liable, but by istiḥsān he’s liable abandon qiyas.

+11:282 if x says I have made either y or z wakil to sell this thing, so one of them sells it, by qiyas its invalid, but ok by istiḥsān.
+Similar cases is when he says whichever of you sells it is ok, so relates to that case.

 11:283 if x gives y something and says sells this with condition of khiyar for a month, but y only gives khiyar of 3 days, then by istiḥsān its valid, by qiyas of AH’s opinion, but by AY and M its not permissible, and this is because for AH khiyar of month is invalid (so stipulation was invalid and is ignored), whereas for AY and M one month is valid

 11:283, if x makes y wakil saying sell this for me with a fasid sale, but then he sells it a valid sale, then the sale is valid, abandon qiyas here and take istiḥsān.
 This is AY opinion.
 And M said not valid.